0111010001100100/NBAStatScraper/README.md

 # NBA Stat Scraper
 -----------------------------------------------------------------------------------------------------------------------------
+This project has two main components: a web scraper and a database for the scraped data.

-A web scraper for NBA statistics on games, players, standings, and teams.
+The web scraper is for NBA statistics on games, players, standings, and teams.
 This project uses information available on [Basketball Reference](https://basketball-reference.com).
 I wrote this module to learn BeautifulSoup, and use it for analytics to annoy friends with stats nobody asked for.

+The database uses the stores the scraped data.

 ## Usage